 - The talent pool is limited, so it might be hard for them to instantly assemble a large team (10+).

 Here are six excellent service providers with 250 to 999 experts

 N-iX is a top software outsourcing company in Eastern Europe.
 They specialize in custom software development, serving mostly the mid-market and enterprise level clients.
-The company has offices in Ukraine, Poland, Belarus, and Bulgaria.
+The company has offices across Eastern Europe.

 This vendor has versatile tech expertise, including Big Data, data science, AI & ML, cloud solutions, VR & AR, embedded software, etc. The company has numerous industry awards, including such as 2018 Top 100 Global Outsourcing Companies by IAOP, 2018 Inc. 5000 Europe, 2017 Software 500 Ranking, and many more.

 This IT outsourcing provider from Ukraine has a successful record of driving the development for the world-known companies like Lebara, Fluke, Origin Enterprises, Currencyclould, RateSetter, and more than 50 other long-term partnerships.

 Among the top outsourcing companies in Poland, there is a company that has a 20-year history of working with such acclaimed clients as Samsung and Bank of America, and half of their clients are of the mid-market size.
 The company serves clients in media and publishing, finance, healthcare, retail, and high tech.
 This vendor has offices in Belarus, Lithuania, Poland, Ukraine, and Russia.

 Here you can find out a comparison between IT outsourcing in Poland and Ukraine.